 Symptoms include the muscular rash, headache, red eye, joint pain, and fever (2).

 The most serious concern of the infection is that Microcephaly, this is the several deformations of the brain.
-This is the condition in which the head do not develop normally resulted into smaller head leading to poor performance in the future.
+This is the condition in which the head does not develop normally resulted in smaller head leading to poor performance in the future.

 The diagnosis is carried out by examining the virus RNA, blood, urine, and saliva (2)